Last updated on December 2nd, 2021

-Made of polymer fibre, acrylics are similar in their appeal to lacquer and give a smooth and seamless, mirror-like appearance to cabinets.
+Made of polymer fiber, acrylics are similar in their appeal to lacquer and give a smooth and seamless, mirror-like appearance to cabinets.
 They are available in many colors.

-Made from layers of flat papers and plastic resins pressed together, laminates are yet another popular finish given to kitchen cabinets, with their upper-layer printed with colors and decorative patterns.
+Made from layers of flat paper and plastic resins pressed together, laminates are yet another popular finish given to kitchen cabinets, with their upper-layer printed with colors and decorative patterns.

 Acrylics Vs Laminates: A Comparison